Kristof van Baarle

 The sad thing is that this theatre auteur’s human intervention, her taking over of control over the text, did not produce something that sounded more complex than what we would expect a thinking machine to produce.
 If Deep Present is the result of her rewriting, then Kim’s performance as a writer is beneath expectations, showing a linear conception of dialogue and a single layered approach of her topic.
 Kim’s script turned Deep Present into yet another Brechtian ‘Lehrstück’ or learning-play on technology’s dangers.
 Moreover, while Deep Present is all about delegation, it fails to put this into practice as a theatrical performance and/or to question Kim’s own delegation of creative tasks to her AI collaborators.

 Or perhaps this director from the most wired city in the world wanted to show the simplicity of artificial thought processes.
 But isn’t that like staging Chekhov’s Three Sisters in a boring way because the play is about boredom?
 Why not, then, let the AI’s generate a conversation in real time, and let them fail, theatrically, but at least caught up in the process of ‘thinking’?
-Writing technology is often most interesting when it fails, said cybertext scholar Espen Aarseth.33Aarseth, 139.
+Writing technology is often most interesting when it fails, said cybertext scholar Espen Aarseth.3

 ‘[T]he failures of an authoring system seem to be much more interesting than its successes.’

 Or did Kim want us to feel compassion for these machines, who, finally, have been staged to fail twice?
-First, they failed to produce an interesting conversation because they need more training (the larger their database they train on, the ‘smarter’ they become; a time consuming, expensive process).
+First, they failed to produce an interesting conversation because they need more training (the larger the database they train on, the ‘smarter’ they become; a time consuming, expensive process).
 Secondly, they were nevertheless staged as producing text that their designer apparently has not been able to edit for the better with her human brain.